Naas LTC has 11 courts, all of which are floodlit for evening play up until 23:30.

 TO play, you must be a member, and you must book a cour.
 You can visit our booking system here.
 If you have not received your username and password (or have forgotten your password), please email firstname.lastname@example.org

-Court availability, when busy, is monitored by the Duty Officer.
+Court availability, when busy, is monitored by a Duty Officer in the evenings.
 The Duty Officer’s decision on Court Provision is final, and is supported by the Committee.
 Scheduled Competition Matches take precedence over all other matches.

 During competitions and summer months there can be a high demand for courts.
-The duty officer is there to try and ensure that everyone gets on court by using the recently introduced Court Allocation process.
-This has been working well, and is deemed a success by members and duty officers alike!
-They are also able to top up your fob & sell you tennis balls.
+The Duty Officer is there to try and ensure that everyone gets on court specifically during competitions.
+They are also able to top up your fob & sell you tennis balls, grips, and water.

-Our club is run by volunteers and currently the duty officer role requires approximately two hours a night, once a month with present number.
+Our club is run by volunteers and currently the duty officer role requires approximately two hours a night, once a month.
+If you wish to volunteer reach out!